pusher-community/real-time-laravel/getting-started/README.md

 # Getting Started

-In order to get started you'll need to [sign up for a free account with Pusher](./sign-up.md), take a note of the credentials for your Pusher app, [create a Laravel application](./laravel-app.md) and [integrate the Pusher library](./integrate-pusher.md) into that application.

-For the latter you have a few options and the [Integrate Pusher](./integrate-pusher.md) section covers the options that you have.
+In this section we're going to sign up for a free Pusher account and store Pusher application credentials in the PHP application.
+Then we're going to integrate the Pusher PHP library, followed by the Pusher JavaScript library.
+As we go through we'll also take a look at how you can debug your integration which might come in handy if things go wrong - things never go wrong, right?!

 ## Where next?